 I can’t even recall all the bullshit LM spouted about the F-35.
 I remember they were bloviating about designing a helmet that could “see through the cockpit,” by relying on cameras installed on the outside of the plane.
 Way back in the day I got into fights with retards online who thought this shit was actually real, where by real I mean “in any way practical.”

 In the place of planes that can take off and land from rough fields, and use large, but reasonable amounts of fuel, we get bullshit marketing spew that doesn’t mean anything.
-And to the extent that there are actually some minor advantages that can be achieved in a larger plane, such as higher cruise speed, or the ability to carry longer range missiles, or a larger radar, these advantages almost certainly don’t outweigh the serious disadvantages even in a 1:1 fight.
-And that’s not even factoring in that you’re going to be outnumbered in the skies by smaller, less fuel hungry fighters somewhere between 5:1 and 10:1.
-Good luck with that.
+And to the extent that there are actually some minor advantages that can be achieved in a larger plane, such as higher cruise speed, or the ability to carry longer range missiles, or a larger radar, these advantages would need to be proven to outweight the serious disadvantages even in a 1:1 fight.
+Except that it will never be a 1:1 fight in reality, since fuel hungry fighters will be outnumbered many multiple times by smaller, less fuel hungry fighters.
+Good luck winning a fight outnumbered 5:1.

 But I’m getting ahead of myself.
 In the next installment we finally look at tactical performance, which is the one place where these modern fighter planes aren’t complete and utter jokes.
 Still bad, mind you, but not jokes.
 I mean sure, they’re all going to be destroyed on the ground, and even if that didn’t happen, they’d be getting outnumbered by the enemy fighter planes somewhere around 8:1, but they can at least go pretty fast and fire some missiles.
 So in the next installment we figure out if the crippled fleet size is made up for by some sort of spectacular tactical performance.